Fact Check: Police Do Kill More White People, but There's More to the Story

 CLAIM: CBS News says “Black Americans are more likely to die at the hands of law enforcement than White people.”

 VERDICT: Unclear.
-A key study shows that police are more likely to shoot white people.
+One study suggests that there is no racial bias in police shootings.
 And there is more to the story.

 On Tuesday, CBS News released an interview with President Donald Trump in which Catherine Herridge asked a provocative question — a version of the “systemic racism” question that journalists cannot seem to stop asking: